cerebral/cerebral/docs/docs/docs/in_depth/compute.md

 )
 ```

-The computed values are automatically cached.
+The computed, if connected to a component, will only run again if any of its state or props dependencies has changed.
+When computed is used in signals and actions they will always evaluate the value.

 ### Relational data
 A challenge using a single state tree is handling relational data.
 Since data is typically stored in multiple places you need to bring them together.
 For example a user with projects.
-In Cerebral we favor storing data as objects due to advantages in lookups and optimistically creating new items.
+In Cerebral we favor storing data as objects due to advantages of lookups and optimistically creating new items.
 Let us look at an example of a state tree:

 ```js
 {